-- In the Piers Anthony's Incarnations of Immortality novel And Eternity, the 3 main characters have to save a spaceship full of people, by building the start of true love between a hostage and one of her captors, invoking this trope.
+- In Piers Anthony's novel And Eternity, the three main characters have to save a spaceship full of people, by building the start of true love between a hostage and one of her captors, invoking this trope.

 - In Stephen King's Blaze, a mentally challenged con man kidnaps a millionaire's infant for ransom but eventually finds himself bonding with the child.

 - Implied to have happened along with Stockholm Syndrome in the backstory to A Brother's Price.
 The Whistlers didn't let Prince Alannon go - since the rest of his family was executed and he was reported missing, he decided to be philosophical about it - but they did "run themselves ragged" doing what they could to make him happy.